CDT/dt_book/tech/backend/docker.md

   - The volume is associated with the path `/var/lib/pgadmin`.
 The empty object `{}` indicates that this volume is uninitialized (i.e., it doesn’t have any pre-existing data).

+### Image hierarchy

+The image you inspect may have one or more base images represented under Image hierarchy.
+This means the author of the image used other images as starting points when building the image.
+Often these base images are either operating system images such as Debian, Ubuntu, and Alpine, or programming language images such as PHP, Python, and Java.

+Selecting each image in the chain lets you see which layers originate from each base image.
+Selecting the ALL row selects all layers and base images.

+One or more of the base images may have updates available, which may include updated security patches that remove vulnerabilities from your image.
+Any base images with available updates are noted to the right of Image hierarchy.

+### Layers

+A Docker image consists of layers.
+Image layers are listed from top to bottom, with the earliest layer at the top and the most recent layer at the bottom.
+Often, the layers at the top of the list originate from a base image, and the layers towards the bottom added by the image author, often using commands in a Dockerfile.
+Selecting a base image under Image hierarchy highlights with layers originate from a base image.

 ## Operation and Maintenance